Succession – the Murdoch family reach a deal

-And certainly more significant for the future of journalism and Murdoch’s media outlets – Fox News, The Wall Street Journal, The New York Post, The Times and The Sun in the UK, and a number of other television and press holdings in Australia and other countries.
+The family of Rupert Murdoch have reached a deal that will see his politically conservative eldest son Lachlan Murdoch cement control of the family media empire – a deal significant for the future of journalism as well as Murdoch’s media outlets: Fox News, The Wall Street Journal, The New York Post, The Times and The Sun in the UK, and a number of other television and press holdings in Australia and other countries.

 The case was originally filed under seal in Nevada, a state known for its favourable estate-planning laws, to ensure that it would remain out of public view.